cicsdev/cics-bundle-scripts/addtocicsbundle/README.md

 This example will create a CICS bundle in directory bundles/MyBundle and add *.war web archive files that will be installed into the JVM sserver called DFHWLP.

-Note the `-a "*war"` parameter includes quotation marks to avoid the shell interpreter expansion.
+Note the `-a "*.jar"` parameter includes quotation marks to avoid the shell interpreter expansion.

 ~~~~console
 $ addtocicsbundle -v -j DFHWLP -a "*.jar" bundles/com.example.mybundle